sleepymalc/pbb.wtf/content/posts/Notes/index.md

 	<img src="./figures/EECS572.png" align="right" width="18%"/>
 </div>

 This is the advanced graduate-level theory course focused on randomized complexity and related topics taught by [Mahdi Cheraghchi](https://mahdi.ch/).
 Topics include various randomized algorithms, Randomized Complexity, Markov Chains, Random Walks, Expander Graphs, Pseudo-random Generators, and Hardness v.s.
-Randomness.[^2]
+Randomness.

 [\[pdf\]](./Notes/RandComp.pdf)

 > Overall a rigorous course covering all background knowledge one might need to do research in the related fields.
 I'm grateful to be a teaching assistant for this course together with Neophytos Charalambides as an undergrad.

-[^2]: Sorry for not being able to provide the source code due to the class policy.

 #### Approximation Algorithms and Hardness of Approximation (EECS598-001 @Umich)